 - Pocket configuration – Two zippered hand warmer pockets and a single stretch woven zippered chest pocket

-Arc’teryx Proton: Selling Points
+Arc’teryx Proton LT: Selling Points

 Insulation